Early diagnosis and monitoring can make all the difference for patients with TSC-associated seizures

 Brain and Hand Icon

-With multiple neurological and clinically observable symptoms, such as refractory epilepsy, a diagnosis of TSC can start in your office8
+With multiple neurological and clinically observable symptoms, a diagnosis of TSC can start in your office.8

-Many patients with TSC present early with neurological signs and symptoms, including refractory epilepsy.
-Guidelines recommend that parents should be educated to recognize TSC-associated seizures, which can be highly variable3,9-12
+Patients living with TSC-associated seizures may present with numerous neurological signs and symptoms, including multiple seizure types that vary over time.9,10 Guidelines recommend that parents should be educated to recognize TSC-associated seizures, which can be highly variable.3,9,11-13

-Initial events may often begin as subtle EEG changes or seizures, which may easily be overlooked by parents2,13,14
+Initial events may often begin as subtle EEG changes or seizures, which may easily be overlooked by parents2,14

-• Partial-onset seizures, also known as focal seizures, are likely to be encountered in over 2/3 of patients during infancy12
+• Partial-onset seizures,* also known as focal seizures, are likely to be encountered in over 2/3 of patients during infancy9

 • Partial-onset seizures can be seen with or without impairment of awareness or can progress to generalized seizures15

-Patients will likely progress to more than one seizure type, including12,16:
+Patients will likely progress to more than one seizure type, including9,10:

 • Partial-onset seizures